semimod/openvaf-website/content/docs/getting-started/circuit_simulation.md

 as an exemplary circuit simulator.
 For this purpose, please install Ngspice as is explained on the [Ngspice website](https://ngspice.sourceforge.io/).

-**The OSDI interface of Ngspice is only available in the "veriloga_osdi3" branch at this time!
+**The OSDI interface of Ngspice is only available in the "veriloga_osdi3" [git](https://sourceforge.net/p/ngspice/ngspice/ci/master/tree/) development branch at this time!
 Soon it will be available in the release.**

 ## Netlist Syntax